What's in the $2 trillion coronavirus stimulus bill - KEYT | KCOY

 $500 billion lending program

-The Treasury Department can provide $500 million in loans, loan guarantees and investments.
+The Treasury Department can provide $500 billion in loans, loan guarantees and investments.

 That specifically includes $25 billion for passenger air carriers, $4 billion for cargo air carriers and $17 billion for businesses that work in national security.
 The rest of the funds, $454 billion, are given wide latitude to provide loans to businesses, states and municipalities.

-Note: CORRECTION: This story has been updated to correct the amount of Treasury Department aid to $500 billion.